Andrewcpu/elevenlabs-api/README.md

 ```
 *For any public repository security, you should store your API key in an environment variable, or external from your source code.*

-Once you've injected your API Key, you can safely assume that you will not receive a ElevenAPINotInitiatedException.
+Once you've injected your API Key, you can safely assume that you will not receive a ElevenLabsAPINotInitiatedException.
 - - -

 ## Voices